skypjack/entt/docs/md/entity.md

 slightly different identifier.
 In particular, the version of an entity is increased each and every time it's discarded.<br/>
-In case entity identifiers are stored around, the registry offers all the functionalities required to test them and get out of the them all the information they carry:
+In case entity identifiers are stored around, the registry offers all the functionalities required to test them and to get out of them the information they carry:

 ```cpp
 // returns true if the entity is still valid, false otherwise